Soluling home Document home

 The translation grid lets you view and change any translation quick and easily.
 The sheet works like an Excel sheet.
 The sheet shows the original and translated values of each row plus some additional information such as comments, status, etc. You can use filters to view only certain types of elements at the time.

-In addition to the translation grid, Soluling shows a visual editor if the selected element is a visual element such as dialog, form, menu, or image.
-The visual editor shows the element visually in the same way as your development tool (e.g., Visual Studio) shows.
+In addition to the translation grid, Soluling shows a visual editor if the selected element is a visual element such as dialog or form.
+The visual editor shows the element visually in the same way as your development tool (e.g., Visual Studio or Delphi) shows.
 Soluling's visual editors are 100% native.
 It means that what you see on Soluling's editor is the same as what you see when you run the application.
 Using the editor, you can relocate the components of the form, and you can change the size of the elements.

 In most cases, to localize, you only have to translate the strings.
 However, Soluling lets you translate all the other kinds of data too.
 You can change the location, size, font, color, images, audio, videos, XML data, etc. Soluling can localize all the resource elements of your files.
 There are no limitations or exceptions here.
 If the element is in the resource data, Soluling can localize it.
 Even if the element contains your own proprietary binary data, Soluling can localize it.